elarivie/BUILDME/README.md

 Important Note
 ----

-The behaviour of this solution does not allow partial build, they should anyway be avoided to prevent potential invalid build output.

 This solution introduces the concept of **One project = One output**.
 If multiple outputs for a given project are possible, they should all be generated **or** the project should be split/fork in multiple projects